background

 Treatment options

-Shockwave, hyaluronic acid, PRP, SVF,
+Shockwave, hyaluronic acid, PRP, SVF, pulsed radiofrequencies (PRF), radiofrequency ablation (RFA)

-Knee Ligament Tears
+Knee Ligament tears

 Symptoms